plotly/plotly.github.io/_posts/connectors/2016-12-20-connector-https.md

       img: "![](/static/images/database-connectors/https/third-11.png)"
  - title: Restart your Database Connector
    sub-steps:
     - copy: "Close the application and open it again.
-If you go back to the HTTPS section you shall see that the steps have dissapeared and the domain of your connector shall be displayed."
+If you go back to the HTTPS section you shall see that the steps have disappeared and the domain of your connector shall be displayed."
       img: "![](/static/images/database-connectors/https/done.png)"